nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * You can remove all tags from a vendor/event by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit v/1 p/58623042 ` : Edits the phone number of the vendor at index 1 to be `58623042`.
+*  `edit v/1 p/58623042 ` : Edits the phone number of the vendor with index 1 to be `58623042`.
-*  `edit e/2 n/Baby Shower t/` : Edits the name of the event at index 2 to be `Baby Shower`, and clears all existing tags.
+*  `edit e/2 n/Baby Shower t/` : Edits the name of the event with index 2 to be `Baby Shower`, and clears all existing tags.

 ### Deleting Vendors & Events : `delete`